chimanjain/rest-api/README.md

-# Rental Crud API Demo for basic understanding of Go, Gin, Gorm and MySQL.
+# Rental Crud API Demo for basic understanding of Go, Gin, Gorm and MySQL